luiscoco/Csharp12_new_features/README.md

 For non-record classes or structs, primary constructor parameters are NOT automatically properties (unless you explicitly declare them).

+**When should you use Primary Constructors?**

+a) For concise type definitions, reducing boilerplate code.

+b) Clearly declaring required parameters for type initialization.

+c) Keeping class/struct definitions readable and maintainable.

+**Summary and Benefits of Primary Constructors in C# 12**:

+a) Conciseness: Reduces boilerplate significantly.

+b) Clarity: Clearly defines what is required to create instances.

+c) Maintainability: Improves readability, especially in simple type definitions.

+d)|Flexibility: Available for all class and struct types (not just records).

+Primary constructors greatly simplify the definition of simple classes and structs, streamlining object initialization and making your code more expressive and clear.

 ### 1.1.
 Example 1: Primary Constructor in a Non-record Class

 ```csharp